zsadov1/Workout-Tracker-17/README.md

 ## Credits

-- Files in the "public" and "seeders" folders were provided by the University of Richmond Coding Bootcamp, but I did modify them.
+- Files provided the University of Richmond Coding Bootcamp

 ## License